 If I were to ignore my original criteria there are many guitars that could have made this list.
-Some are outstanding instruments that missed on one point or another.
+Some are outstanding instruments that missed one point or another.
 If none of the guitars above do it for you, maybe check out one of these instruments:

-- Kiesel/Carvin Bolt Classic: I love Carvin guitars, which now go by the brand name Kiesel.
+- Kiesel/Carvin Bolt Classic: I love Kiesel guitars.
 They are custom-built instruments available by order, and they really come through when it comes to quality and design.
 The Bolt is a great instrument that will scratch that Strat kind of itch, and it is one of the more affordable options in the Carvin catalog.

 - Charvel Pro-Mod So-Cal: For me, Charvel guitars are the ultimate in Super-strat shred machines.
 In the So Cal, you’ll find a hot-rodded Strat-style guitar with powerful humbuckers and a Floyd Rose tremolo system.
 If you are looking for something made for metal but you still love that Strat vibe, this might be the guitar for you.

 - Godin Progression Plus: Godin is a Canadian company with some really innovative ideas.
 This is the same company that brings us the Seagull brand, of which I am also a huge fan.
 The Progression Plus is a guitar that captures some classic looks and sounds from a unique approach.
 The Seymour Duncan JB Jr in the bridge is an especially cool touch!

 The Charvel Pro Mod So Cal

 When it comes to the best Strat-style guitars you have a lot of choices.
 You’ve read about my top picks in this article.
 Now it’s time to get out there and do your own research and decide for yourself!

-You may find the perfect guitar from some brand not even mentioned here.
-Or, you may throw up your hands and decide to take the plunge on an American Stratocaster after all.
+You may find the perfect guitar from some brands not even mentioned here.
+Or, you may throw up your hands and decide to take the plunge on an American Stratocaster after all

 Good luck with whatever you decide.
 I hope this article helps you get a little closer to landing an affordable Stratocaster alternative.